-There are a number of Brome grasses which may be found in and around arable crops, but B. secalinus (together with B. pseudosecalinus, not found in Kent, which may not be a fully separable species in any event) is distinctive, at least when mature, by virtue of the lemmas being wrapped around the caryopsis, itself with in-rolled margins.
+There are a number of Brome grasses which may be found in and around arable crops, but B. secalinus (together with B. pseudosecalinus, not found in Kent, which may not be a fully separable species in any event) is distinctive, at least when mature, by virtue of the lemmas being wrapped around the caryopsis, itself with inrolled margins.
 The individual florets therefore look more rounded than those of other Brome grasses, more distinctly separated from neighbouring florets and so that the rhachilla upon which they are borne is not fully obscured by them.
-This becomes more distinctive with maturity; in earlier stages, the difference from Bromus commutatus (Meadow Brome), which may also be found on arable margins, may not be so clear.
+This becomes more distinctive with maturity; in earlier stages, the difference from Meadow Brome Bromus commutatus (B. racemosus in the wide sense), which may also be found on arable margins, may not be so clear.